margo/specification/system-design/margo-api-reference/workload-api/application-package-api/application-description.md

       allowEmpty: false
 ```

+### Example 2: Application Description with Deployment Profiles for Helm and Compose
-An example of an `ApplicationDescription` defining [deployment profiles](#deploymentprofile-attributes) for both cases, Helm chart as well as Docker Compose, is shown below.
+An example of an `ApplicationDescription` defining [deployment profiles](#deploymentprofile-attributes) for both cases, Helm chart as well as Compose, is shown below.

 ```yaml
 apiVersion: margo.org/v1-alpha1